 And so, whether it was cigarettes, umbrellas, or potato chips – if your favorite celebrity said they liked it, who were you to argue?

-The 2000s gave us a brand new millennium, and a brand new world for marketers to explore - the internet, and another avenue by which brands could affordably market products to the entire world.
+The 2000s gave us a brand new millennium, and a brand new world for marketers to explore – the internet.
+The web is lots of things, one of which is an avenue by which brands could affordably market products to the entire world.

 In the last 20 years, technology has essentially made our grandparents’ way of life virtually unfathomable.

 My world comes to a screeching halt just thinking about it.
-Today's marketing is about being where your prospects are, and that takes speed and spokespeople.
-But today, the focus is shifting from traditional celebrities to regular people called “influencers” - these are bloggers, vloggers, and social media superstars we know, love, follow, and can relate to.
+Today’s marketing is about being where your prospects are, and that takes speed and spokespeople.
+But today, the focus is shifting from traditional celebrities to regular people called “social media influencers” – these are bloggers, vloggers, and social media superstars we know, love, follow, and can relate to.

 One of the biggest and most successful campaigns of the first decade of the 2000s was led by the marketing geniuses over at Old Spice.
 The campaign capitalized on their recognizable brand character by creating personalized videos and sending them out on social media to celebrities and “regular” people alike.

-All in all, they shot 180 videos, and combined with real-time responses to fans on social media, the campaign was a roaring success, and one of the first examples of an advert going “viral”.
-Campaigns such as these help to pave the way for the world of influencer marketing as we know it today.
+All in all, they shot 180 videos, and combined with real-time responses to fans on social media, the campaign was a roaring success, and one of the first examples of an ad going “viral”.
+Campaigns such as these helped pave the way for the world of social media influencer marketing as we know it today.

 With the internet democratizing influence in a way that we had never been seen before, bloggers began to grow into more than just whispered voices on dark corners of the internet.
 In the early 2000’s, the first “mommy blogs” started to take shape, and by the end of the decade, they were securing big brand partnerships with readerships to rival traditional magazines and newspapers.